- ✎ Updated

 - ❯ CPA Exam Study Tips

-Now that you have met the education requirements from both undergraduate and graduate classes and met the residency and age requirements for your states you are ready to to apply to sit for the CPA exam.
+Now that you have met the education requirements from both undergraduate and graduate classes and met the residency and age requirements for your state, you are ready to apply to sit for the CPA exam.

 But before you apply, you should familiarize yourself with exactly what is tested on the exam so there are NO surprises.